Best iWatch Bands of 2021

 The Nomad Modern Strap is a versatile Horween leather band and is great for everyday wear.
 It dresses up or down very well and is the most versatile band in our test (in that regard).
 The leather itself is thick and somewhat stiff but has worn in throughout our testing to be soft and comfortable.
 It only comes in one size, but the band has eight different adjustment points for a wide fit range.
 However, It might not be big enough for those with extra-large wrists.

 Our tester happens to fall between size adjustment points, so the fit isn't ideal — it's either too tight or too loose.
 The "between sizes" fit won't be the case for everyone, but it's something to keep in mind.
 It comes in one color.
 If you don't like dark brown, you're out of luck as of now.
 Either way, it's great for a wide range of occasions and attire.

 The AdMaster is our pick for working out.
 The fit is secure and won't come loose even during the most intense exercise.
 The ventilation holes keep the band breathable, so sweat isn't an issue.
 The silicone band material is soft and flexible and feels smooth against your wrist.
-The band offers a broad fit range with small incremental jumps between fit points for a great fit.
+It offers a broad fit range with small incremental jumps between fit points for a great fit.
 In addition to a large fit range, it comes in two sizes to fit any wrist.